misterorion/misterorion.com/content/posts/lambda-invalidate.md

 Then, we invalidate all paths in the site with `/*`.
 This is fine for small sites.
 However, your needs might require something more complex, such as a dictionary with multiple paths.
 CloudFront also needs a unique `CallerReference` so we just use the current time.

-Finally, we send a JSON response back to the ALB.
-Netlify requires webhooks to send back a response code (anything other than 4xx or 5xx), otherwise it automatically disables the webhook.
+Finally, we send a JSON response back to the ALB with an HTTP response code.
+Netlify requires webhooks to return a HTTP response code (other than 4xx or 5xx), otherwise the webhook is disabled.

 ```python
 # lambda_function.py